vlolteanu/hackathonprojects-wiki/MobileInsight.md

 Our Hackathon challenge is to understand latency over LTE.
 It consists of three progressive projects which can be chosen by every participant based on their interests.

-**Project 1 (easy)**: Collect L1/L2 information from MI and extract PHY-layer information (bandwidth, radio resource blocks, modulation, etc.) and MAC-layer information (retransmission, sequence etc.) and other options of your interests
+#### **Project 1 (easy)**: Collect L1/L2 cellular network information
+This will use MI to extract PHY-layer information (bandwidth, radio resource blocks, modulation, etc.) and MAC-layer information (retransmission, sequence etc.) and other options of your interests.

-**Project 2 (medium)**: Visualize the L1/L2 analytics in project 1 on the desktop.
-Monitor their changes over time and under special events (e.g., handoff); Display basic statistics (percentiles over sliding windows) and perform anomaly detection.
+#### **Project 2 (easy)**: Visualize L1/L2 analytics
+We will display L1/L2 information collected in project 1 on the desktop.
+This will monitor their changes over time and under special events (e.g., handoff) and plot basic statistics (percentiles over sliding windows) and perform anomaly detection (optional).

-**Project 3 (advanced)**:  Extract the L1/L2 network latency out of above information.
-Compare with higher-layer latency analysis using tcpdump (RTT in TCP) and build a full-stack latency analyzer (optional).
+#### **Project 3 (advanced)**:  Extract the L1/L2 network latency
+We will analyze network latency out of above L1/L2 information.
+We will compare it with higher-layer latency analysis using tcpdump (RTT in TCP) and build a full-stack latency analyzer (optional).

 -------